Oslandia/workshop-3d/data/03_checkdata.md

 * Open QGIS
 * Add DEM raster layer as PostGIS raster layer
-* Create a new PostGIS database connection (localhost, user pggis, password pggis)
+* Create a new PostGIS database connection (localhost, user pggis, password pggis, database lyon)
 * Add new PostGIS Layer: arrondissements
 * Add new PostGIS Layer: roofs
 * Add new PostGIS Layer: lands
 * Add new PostGIS Layer: velov_stations
 * Use DB Manager to load only lands having 'park' as type value
 * Save as a new QGIS project

-At this step, you can quit QGIS, and relaunch it with the project in this directory (TODO).